Few Have Understood --

 "For surely I will command, and will sift the house of Israel among all nations, as grain is sifted in a sieve; yet not the smallest grain shall fall to the ground.

-In 8:11-12 the northern Ten Tribes loose contact with YEHOVAH.
+In 8:11-12 the Twelve Tribes loose contact with YEHOVAH.
 They are to be sifted through the nations -- nonetheless they are kept intact.
 Their restoration is once again connected to the Davidic Messiah (Yeshua).